Our members are guided by the following missions and principles:

-Members respect principles of fairness, with no discrimination with a special mention to the right of good administration, and pay special attention to vulnerable customers.
+Our members respect principles of fairness and no discrimination with a special mention to the right of good administration, and pay special attention to vulnerable customers.
 They promote and guarantee human and fundamental rights.